CESSProject/doc-v2/products/deoss/api-description/view_bucket_list.md

 ## View bucket list
-This interface is used to view bucket information, including the number of stored files and file IDs.
+This interface is used to view the bucket list created by the user.

 **HTTP Interface:**